Praful Patel: AIFF President

-In 2013, Patel placed a bid for India to host the 2015 and 2016 FIFA World Club Championships.
+In 2013, Patel placed a bid for India to host the 2015 and 2016 FIFA Club World Cup.

 Under Patel, the All India Football Federation (AIFF) introduced the Indian Super League run by the Football Sports Development Pvt Ltd., which aims to make Indian football more competitive at an international level.
-In April 2014, Patel announced of the eight franchise owners in the Indian Super League.
+In April 2014, Patel announced the eight franchise owners in the Indian Super League.

 Patel signed agreements with the German Football Association (DFB), the French Football Federation (FFF) and the Japan Football Association (JFA) in 2015 for their support and expertise for the "mutual growth, promotion and continuous emphasis on the development of football."

-Patel brought back international friendlies to India, with Mumbai awarded its first international match in 61 years when India hosted Puerto Rice in 2016.
+Patel brought back international friendlies to India, with Mumbai awarded its first international match in 61 years when India hosted Puerto Rico in 2016.
 Praful has said that India will host more friendly matches in the future.

 On 28 March 2016, Patel announced the commencement of a women's league later in 2016.
 In a Special General Body Meeting of the AIFF held in New Delhi, a women's league was introduced in line with Patel's plans to place more emphasis on women's football.
 On 17 October 2016, the women's football league trial kicked off for the first time in India in the city of Cuttack.
 On 24 January 2017 AIFF President Praful Patel launched the inaugural edition of the Indian Women's League at New Delhi.
 The league will commence from 28 January with six teams participating in it.

-On 1 December 2016, Patel was appointed as the senior vice president of the Asian Football Confederation.
+On 1 December 2016, Patel was appointed the senior vice president of the Asian Football Confederation.
 India subsequently won the rights to host the FIFA U-17 World Cup India 2017 and hosted the AFC U-16 Championship in September 2016.
 The All India Football Federation has also won the AFC Developing Member Association of the Year Award at the AFC's Annual Awards 2016 held in Abu Dhabi, United Arab Emirates.

-On 21 January 2016, Praful Patel was elected unopposed as the AIFF President for the third consecutive terms.
+On 21 January 2016, Praful Patel was elected unopposed as the AIFF President for the third consecutive term.

 Patel was removed from his presidency of the AIFF by the Supreme Court and replaced by a Committee of Administrators (CoA) after failing to organise presidential elections despite his third term expiring in December 2020.